-6 April 2022 Elkem, Hydro and Altor (Altor Fund V) announced a partnership with the intention to accelerate the growth of Elkem ASA's subsidiary Vianode AS, a producer of sustainable battery materials.
-The final regulatory approvals for the transaction were received on the 14 September 2022 upon which Elkem lost of control of Vianode.
-Elkem has recognised a gain of NOK 149 million in the third quarter resulting from the loss of control.
-The entire gain is attributable to the fair value measurement of Elkem's retained investment in Vianode.
-Following the transaction Elkem classified the remaining investment as a joint venture and measure the investment using the equity method of accounting.
-The value of the investment on initial recognition was NOK 576 million including the first tranche of capital injection on loss of control, NOK 134 million.
+Of the entities above, Salten Energigjenvinning AS (SEAS) 6 April 2022 Elkem, Hydro and Altor (Altor Fund V) announced and Vianode AS is classified to not operate within Elkem's a partnership with the intention to accelerate the growth of main business areas.
+Elkem ASA's subsidiary Vianode AS, a producer of sustainable battery materials.
+The final regulatory approvals for the There is no quoted market price for the investments. transaction were received on the 14 September 2022 upon which Elkem lost of control of Vianode.
+Elkem has recognised 31 January 2022 Elkem increased its ownership in Salten a gain of NOK 149 million in the third guarter resulting from Energigienvinning AS (SEAS) from 50% to 100% by the loss of control.
+The entire gain is attributable to the acquisition from Kvitebjørn Energi AS.
+The total investment in fair value measurement of Elkem's retained investment in the energy recovery plant has amounted to around NOK 1,180 Vianode.
+Following the transaction Elkem classified the million, financed through a NOK 350 million grant from Enova, remaining investment as a joint venture and measure the external debt and some equity.
+The book value of Elkem's 50% investment using the equity method of accounting.
+The value share was NOK 47 million at 31 January 2022.
+The difference of the investment on initial recognition was NOK 576 million between the fair value and the book value of the 50% share including the first tranche of capital injection on loss of control, NOK 134 million. results in a fair value gain of NOK 75 million.
+This gain is